Little Stars Nursery

 Will the nursery be providing nappies?

-We provide various services to ensure your child is well taken care of.
+We provide various services to ensure your child is well cared for.
 Our services include the provision of nappies, wipes, sun cream, and meals (excluding baby formula).
 We also provide nursery resources, small yoga sessions, outdoor sports, and dance classes for children.
-We take children to local parks, coffee shops, pet shops, farms and various London attractions on a daily basis.
-Children also have access to outdoor nursery space when it is needed and required by them.
+We take children to local parks, coffee shops, pet shops, farms, and other London attractions.
+Children also have access to outdoor nursery space when needed and required by them.
 Additionally, we conduct small language groups during circle time, using basic Makaton to help children better communicate with each other.

 Daily Handover